 In February 2021, the FDA approved Emergency Use Authorization (EUA) for the Johnson & Johnson single-dose COVID-19 vaccine which followed the approval in December 2020 for the Pfizer/BioNTech and Moderna COVID-19 vaccines.
 As more studies are conducted, researchers are gathering critical information that answers many questions about receiving the vaccine while pregnant or breastfeeding.

 Q: I am pregnant.
 Should I get the COVID-19 vaccine?

-A: Vaccinations are considered a safe and routine part of prenatal care.
-For example, the flu shot is not only offered during pregnancy but recommended.
+Vaccinations are a safe and routine part of prenatal care even before COVID-19.
+For example, the flu shot is recommended for all pregnant people during flu season.

 A: Like many new medications and vaccines, the COVID-19 vaccines were studied in pregnant animals and these studies did not show any complications related to fertility or reproduction from the vaccine exposure.

 Q: If I decide to get the vaccine during pregnancy, does it matter when I get vaccinated?

 Q: I heard that some people had reactions after vaccination.
 Are these dangerous in pregnancy?

 A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of all three COVID-19 vaccines.
 Most mild side effects resolve within a day or two and are not believed to be dangerous.
 If you are worried about side effects from the vaccines and your pregnancy, talk to your OB provider before getting the vaccine.